 A tab for this song can be found here.

 Written for Jackon’s sixth Album Thriller, Beat It was written and performed by Michael Jackson, and he starred in its iconic music video as well.
-A pop song in every sense of the word, it’s bouncy, catchy hooks and melodies make for an excellent dance tune, giving way to a shredder of a guitar solo later in the song.
+A pop song in every sense of the word, its bouncy, catchy hooks and melodies make for an excellent dance tune.
+It culminates with an epic guitar solo later in the song, which was actually performed by the one and only Eddie Van Halen – although, he was actually uncredited for the work.

 Leaving On a Jet Plane by John Denver